GRP Estuary Cruiser

 Does it look acceptably modern?

-It was designed and built over
+It was designed and built many years ago.

 For trailing, the boat would not be much more than 25ft in length.
 At the time, only one commercially-produced trimaran close to this specification was available and that was the Telstar, designed and produced by Tony Smith in Sandwich in Kent.
 I call it a ‘Full Cruiser’, because it was not a skinny, stripped-down, racing boat.
 It could take a family sailing and they could live on board.
 I wanted a Full Cruiser, as I will describe shortly.